Horbenkodev/hugo-blog/content/posts/retail-business-goes-mobile-how-to-create-a-good-retail-app/index.md

 ### What features do best retail apps include?

-**A retail app is a mobile application that facilitates and enriches the in-store shopping experience, improves the purchase process, provides new innovative ways to make purchase and interact with your brand for your customers.**
+A retail app is a mobile application that facilitates and enriches the in-store shopping experience, improves the purchase process, provides new innovative ways to make purchase and interact with your brand for your customers.

 Domino, an omnichannel 57-year-old pizza company, puts strong emphasis on innovation and removing friction from the customer experience.
 Nowadays, over 60% of their orders are received digitally with more than half of those orders placed through mobile.
 And the gem in their armory for providing friction-free purchase experience is <a href="https://www.dominos.com.au/inside-dominos/technology/zeroclick" rel="nofollow" target="_blank">Zero Click app</a> with a zero-click ordering feature!
 The customer simply opens the app, waits for 10 seconds and the order is automatically placed.
 That's it!

-> Embracing innovation in order to make a purchase so amazingly easy and fast is something that most people want today and something that can turn them into your loyal customers.
+{{< advert >}}Embracing innovation in order to make a purchase so amazingly easy and fast is something that most people want today and something that can turn them into your loyal customers.{{< /advert >}}

 However, it often happens that retail businesses want to squeeze out the maximum from their mobile apps and add too many features from the start.
 The app becomes heavy and complex - consumers may not want to "clog" their phones with such an app and may get lost in all available options.
 If you still "want them all!" this would be reasonable to start from [building an MVP](https://anadea.info/guides/what-is-mvp) - a light version with a simple and understandable flow, and then gradually add new features.